Johnson-Su/Certi-Chain/README.md

 * Go to the [Certi-Chain Website](https://certi-chain-hw.herokuapp.com) and fill out the fields (All fields are needed!). **For now the universal account number is 1001**
 * This is the product information submition page, this is where you can add information into the blockchain.
 * Click 'Save Submition', this uploads your product to a list of pending products.
-* Scroll down and keep track of the **Product ID**, you will need it to verify that your product is in the blockchain!
+* Scroll down and keep track of the **Product ID** (ex.
+1b1t), you will need it to verify that your product is in the blockchain!
 * Once you click 'Finalize Submition' you will submit all pending transactions into a Block.
 This block is then verified and added onto the chain.
 * To verify your product has been added go to https://certi-chain-hw.herokuapp.com/check?id=PRODUCT_ID where PRODUCT_ID is the product ID you saver earlier.
 * You will be able to see that your product is indeed in the chain!